D-REX: Dialogue Relation Extraction with Explanations: Experimental Evaluation

-\paragraph{Absolute Analysis} To better understand the quality of \drex's explanations, we randomly sample 100 explanations from both \emph{NL} and \emph{DL} for a fine-grained analysis.
-We classify the explanations into 4 categories: indicative, incorrect entity-pair, incorrect relation, and not indicative.
+To better understand the quality of \drex's explanations, we randomly sample 100 from both \emph{\textbf{NL}} and \emph{\textbf{DL}} for a fine-grained analysis.
+We classify the explanations into 4 categories: not indicative, incorrect entity-pair, incorrect relation, and indicative.
+"Indicative" and "Not indicative" have the obvious meanings, "Incorrect entity-pair" means that an explanation actually explains the correct relation, but between the incorrect entity-pair, and "Incorrect relation" means that the explanation indicates a relation different from the desired relation.

 Table \ref{table:absolute} shows the results.
-Interestingly, we see in the \emph{NL} set, that errors were equally likely to come from either an explanation indicating the relation for an incorrect entity-pair as for the incorrect relation altogether.
-This is in contrast to the \emph{DL} set, where \drex\;was nearly half as likely to predict an explanation for an incorrect relation as it was for an incorrect entity-pair.
+Interestingly, we see in the \emph{\textbf{NL}} set, that errors were equally likely to come from either an explanation indicating the relation for an incorrect entity-pair as for the incorrect relation altogether.
+This is in contrast to the \emph{\textbf{DL}} set, where \drex\;was nearly half as likely to predict an explanation for an incorrect relation as it was for an incorrect entity-pair.

 Additionally, in our fine-grained analysis, we also considered whether a relational triple was identifiable from the context alone and found that nearly 20\% of the 200 samples had ambiguities which could not be resolved without outside knowledge.
 This suggests that there is likely a maximum achievable relation extraction score on the DialogRE dataset under the current setting.